Menu

 Configuring the Board

-The settings modal lets you control exactly what visitors see on your public board.
+The Settings → Bugs page lets you control exactly what visitors see on your public board.

 Visible Columns